Chenbot001/ATIP/README.md

 - Visualization tools for presenting research trends and connections

 ### Latest Changes
-- Added improved SciBERT fine-tuning for NLP research paper track classification
-- Developed weighted loss functions to handle imbalanced data in research theme classification
-- Implemented comprehensive evaluation metrics for classification performance
-- Created visualization tools for track distribution and research trends
+- Integrated DashScope API for improved classification and prediction
+- Added functionality to save confusion matrix as PNG and classification report as TXT
-- Added scripts for automated extraction of researcher information and paper metadata
+- Enhanced scripts for automated extraction of researcher information and paper metadata
-- Enhanced database schema for future AWS deployment
+- Improved database schema for future AWS deployment

 ## Future Development Roadmap